ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 inches         in, inch, inches
 ============= =============================

-Clarity tries to distinguish uses of the word 'in' as a preposition from its use as a unit of length. **It cannot correctly identify all such instances**, so 'in' may sometimes generate false positive results.
+Clarity tries to distinguish uses of the word 'in' as a preposition vs. its use as a unit of length. **It cannot correctly identify all such instances.**
+Hence the word 'in' preceded by a numeric value may sometimes generate false positive results.

-Numeric values can be integers (sequence of digits), or floating point values with optional whitespace either before or after the decimal point.
+Numeric values can be integers (sequence of digits) or floating point values with optional whitespace either before or after the decimal point.
 The digit before the decimal point is optional.
 Some examples: